supercoderhawk/flight-reservation/ReadMe.md

 This is a tiny flight ticket reservation program.

-It is a course design for Computer Programming Foundation.
+It is a course design for Computer Programming Foundation of SUSTC in 2016.

+Project detail is at [Wiki](https://github.com/supercoderhawk/flight-reservation/wiki)